ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 ### 8.)
 Starting A New Campaign

 _You should begin a new game on **Custom Difficulty**_ to have the same experience Listonomicon was play tested for.
 When starting a new campaign, navigate to the right to select Custom Difficulty (it's after Honour Mode).
 Hit "Restore Default" at the bottom-right in the Custom Difficulty menu, all options should update to Listo's intended settings.
 The only exception is that **you must manually change the ruleset from Normal to Honour, at the top of Custom Difficulty**.
 If you do not enable the Honour Ruleset, you will not be able to change it during your campaign.
-Many intended features of Listo will not work, and you will be unable to equip magic items.
+Many intended features of Listo will not work, and you will not have the complete Listo experience.

 :::note
 Please remember to hit "Custom Difficulty" **and set the ruleset at the top to Honour Mode**.
 This is the only difficulty setting that cannot be changed mid-campaign and you will not have the intended experience without HM's changes to enemies, mechanics, and game rules.